tonyflow/content-moderator-api/README.md

 2. Deploy a fully-fledged metrics reporter like something that reports metrics to a time-series database like Influx

 ### Caching
 In case of "similar" input we could leverage an in-memory cache in order to save the hop to the remote API.
+Nevertheless, computing similarity upon every request can be expensive.
+All similarity measuring mechanisms (Levehnstein, Jaccard, Cosine) would require the traversal of all the entries in cache plus the input.
+This means that we're talking about a linear runtime complexity.
+Based on this runtime, I would only adopt this solution as a fallback mechanism when the Koala API is down.

-For the MVP though cache optimization might not crucial.
-Bloom filters can be used to make the decision of whether we can use the cache or not faster by telling us what kind of data are definitely ***not*** in the cache.
+For the MVP cache optimization might not be crucial.

 ### "Large" requests
 At this point the API does not cap the input text.
 Theoretically, the user can send an arbitrarily long text to classify.